FredsFactory/FreeCAD_AirPlaneDesign/README.md

 ## Usage
 After installation a new menu appears:
-1. Wizard: do not use this yet! (**Note:** UI under heavy development!)
-2. Init New Plane: initializes a new document which includes a spreadsheet with many parameters
-3. Generate Wing: generate the wing based on the parameters in the spreadsheet AirPlaneData
-4. Generate Wing Rib: (**Note:** before using this function make a clone of the wing and apply the function on this clone) The parameters are currently in [`generateWingRibs.py`](generateWingRibs.py) and are currently being outsourced to the spreadsheet. **Note:** Under development
+1. Create a rib
+you can import DAT file or generate NACA Profil.

+2.Create a wing

 Ability to choose the:
-* Decomposition of the wing panel: cell B3
-* Number of profile: cell B4
-* Profiles you want to import: B6 (.dat format)
+* Profiles you want to import in the UI (.dat format)
  **Note:** 2 profiles are installed with the workbench ([eppler 205](wingribprofil/e205.dat) and [eppler 207](wingribprofil/e207.dat)).
 If you'd like to use different profile(s), simply include said .dat file(s) in to the [`wingribprofil`](wingribprofil/) directory.

 ## Roadmap